Hell's Kitchen (American TV series) season 5

 premiered on Fox on January 29, 2009, and concluded on May 14, 2009.
-Gordon Ramsay returned as host and head chef, while Scott Leibfried returned as the Blue Team's sous-chef and Gloria Felix returned as the Red Team's sous-chef.
+Gordon Ramsay returned as host and head chef, while Scott Leibfried returned as the Blue Team's sous-chef and Gloria Felix returned and her last appearance as the Red Team's sous-chef.
 Jean-Philippe Susilovic returned as maître d'.

 The season was won by executive chef Danny Veltri, with executive sous-chef Paula DaSilva finishing second.

-This season was filmed in November 2007.

-This season saw a high number of unusual eliminations, with one chef eliminated without nomination, two leaving for medical reasons, and two chefs eliminated during service, and the first time a chef was eliminated despite being on the winning team, which would become more prominent in later seasons.

 Contestants

 Sixteen chefs competed in season five.